Backpack Hunting

 Pick a Manageable First Hunt

-Start small and simple.
+Start small and keep it simple.
 A great first backpack hunt is one or two nights rather than a full week.
 Hike 4–6 miles in instead of diving into remote wilderness, and choose an area you already know or can scout easily.
 Shorter trips let you figure out your food and water plan, test your gear, and learn how your body handles long days without overcommitting.

 Gear Basics